 In the flooring industry, a parquet is a type of floor made from wooden blocks or strips forming a pattern.
 Sometimes the parquet can include inlays of other wood types and materials.

 Parquet comes from the French word ‘parchet’.
-In the XVII century parquetry became very popular under name ‘parquet de menaissance’ after replacing the marble floors in the bedroom of Louis XIV himself.
-From this point, onward parquetry has become a symbol of taste and luxury which only the rich can afford.
-At least until XX century when machines finally made the process cheap and accessible to everyone.
+In the XVII century, parquetry became very popular under the name ‘parquet de renaissance’ after replacing the marble floors in the bedroom of Louis XIV himself.
+From this point onward, parquetry has become a symbol of taste and luxury which only the rich can afford.
+At least until the XX century when machines finally made the process cheap and accessible to everyone.

 The most commonly used wood flooring material is oak.
 Parquets are no exception to this.
 While you can find parquetry made of more exotic species like mahogany, those are rare cases because of the cost involved.

-The installation of a parquet requires a well-levelled subfloor and the sanding involved in the process better be left to а professional.
-The most important thing when stripping the wood is to always follow its grain and this is rather hard to achieve on a surface made from wooden blocks facing multiple directions.
+The installation of a parquet requires a well-levelled subfloor, and the sanding involved in the process should be left to а professional.
+The most important thing when stripping the wood is to always follow its grain, and this is rather hard to achieve on a surface made from wooden blocks facing multiple directions.

 The most popular type of parquet pattern is the herringbone.
 This simple pattern alone comes in several variations like single, double or diagonal (square) herringbone.
 However, there are completely different styles like brick, basket weave, hexagon or chevron.

 Structurally, parquet can be divided into three major groups:

 - solid: made from solid wood blocks of parquet flooring.

-- finally parquet overlay manufactured from much thinner wood pieces and commonly installed on top of already existing floors.
+- parquet overlay: manufactured from much thinner wood pieces and commonly installed on top of already existing floors.

 Like every regular floor, parquets can be found in three grades—prime, select and rustic.
 Prime is the highest quality with no knots or sapwood.
 Selected is the middle ground with few knots and a small amount of sapwood.
 Third is the rustic grade which offers the most natural look with many different types of knots.